Skip to contents

 The get_region_id() function also works in reverse.
 If a region id is passed as a numeric to the function as the region_name, the corresponding region label or iso3 code can be returned.
 This is especially useful when events are returned with regions.

-Using the same example with twenty trawlers fishing events, fishing_events, you can see the eez information is returned as the code 5696, as characters.
+Using the same example with twenty trawlers fishing events, fishing_events, you can see the eez information is returned as the numeric code in the "eez" column.

 fishing_events <- get_event(event_type = "FISHING",